faridfarahmand/IoT/readme.md

 This folder contains two subfolders:

-Client
+**Client**

-Server
+**Server**

 ### GNURadio
-Summary: Contains the GNU Radio file, LoRaSpectrum.grc, which can be downloaded and used to view the spectrum of a LoRa transmission.
+Summary: Contains the GNU Radio file, **LoRaSpectrum.grc**, which can be downloaded and used to view the spectrum of a LoRa transmission.
 The readme.txt also contains a link to access and download the recorded IQ data of the LoRa transmission.
 The GNU Radio solution and the IQ data are used to look at the spectrum.

 This folder contains: